 - Use only UL-approved lights

 - Use a single, undamaged, appropriately sized, heavy duty extension cord for lights

 - Place your tree at least three feet from heating sources

 - Turn off light strands before leaving your home or going to bed

-If you or a family member was injured as the result of someone else's negligence, the experienced California injury lawyers at Kirtland & Packard are ready to provide clear, honest answers about your situation and whether you have a claim to pursue compensation.
-For your free consultation, please call Kirtland & Packard at 310-536-1000.
-The personal injury attorneys at our law firm serve areas throughout the region, including Redondo Beach and South Bay.
+If you or a family member was injured as the result of someone else's negligence, the experienced personal injury lawyers at Kirtland & Packard are ready to provide clear, honest answers about your situation and whether you have a claim to pursue compensation.
+For your complimentary case review, please call Kirtland & Packard at 310-536-1000.
+We serve Redondo Beach and surrounding South Bay communities.